Military court (China): 1978-2016

-On May 25, 1996, in accordance with the spirit of the instructions of the Central Military Commission, the People's Armed Police established two levels of military courts and military procuratorates. on July 23, 1996, the Hong Kong Garrison established military courts and military procuratorates. on October 24, 1997, the Central Military Commission approved the establishment of the Second Military Court of the General Command of the Chinese People's Liberation Army and the Second Military Procuratorate of the General Command. in October 1998, the According to the provisions of the Central Military Commission documents, the establishment system and posts of military courts and military procuratorates at all levels of the army were adjusted, and there were three levels of military courts and military procuratorates in the army: (1) military courts and military procuratorates of the Chinese People's Liberation Army; (2) military courts and military procuratorates of military regions, naval forces, air forces, and general direct subordinate units; and (3) basic-level military courts and military procuratorates. in July 2004, the army The establishment system and posts of military courts and military procuratorates at all levels were further adjusted, and some of the basic-level military courts and military procuratorates were abolished.
-In March 2014, the Second Artillery Military Court was established, exercising the authority of large-unit military courts and accepting the leadership of the Political Department of the Second Artillery and the Military Court of the Chinese People's Liberation Army.
-Prior to January 14, 2015, Liu Jixing, president of the Military Court of the Chinese People's Liberation Army, was promoted from the previous rank of full military to the rank of deputy major military region.
+On May 25, 1996, in accordance with the instructions of the Central Military Commission, the People's Armed Police established two levels of military courts and military procuratorates. on July 23, 1996, the Hong Kong Garrison established military courts and military procuratorates. on October 24, 1997, the Central Military Commission approved the establishment of the Second Military Court of the General Command of the PLA and the Second Military Procuratorate of the General Command. in October 1998, the According to the provisions of the Central Military Commission documents, the establishment system and posts of military courts and military procuratorates at all levels of the army were adjusted, and there were three levels of military courts and military procuratorates in the army: (1) military courts and military procuratorates of the PLA; (2) military courts and military procuratorates of military regions, naval forces, air forces, and general direct subordinate units; and (3) basic-level military courts and military procuratorates. in July 2004, the army The establishment system and posts of military courts and military procuratorates at all levels were further adjusted, and some of the basic-level military courts and military procuratorates were abolished.
+In March 2014, the Second Artillery Military Court was established, exercising the authority of large-unit military courts and accepting the leadership of the Political Department of the Second Artillery and the Military Court of the PLA.
+Prior to January 14, 2015, Liu Jixing, president of the Military Court of the PLA, was promoted from the previous rank of full military to the rank of deputy major military region.

 Before the reform in January 2016, there were 13 military courts of the People's Liberation Army corresponding to large units: the Navy, Air Force, Second Artillery, Shenyang Military Region, Beijing Military Region, Lanzhou Military Region, Jinan Military Region, Nanjing Military Region, Guangzhou Military Region, Chengdu Military Region, People's Armed Police, General Direct Subsidiaries, and the Second Military Court of General Direct Subsidiaries.
 Among them, the Military Court of the General Headquarters has jurisdiction over the General Office of the Military Commission, the General Political Department, the General Logistics Department, the General Equipment Department, the Second Artillery (after March 2014, the Second Artillery is no longer under the jurisdiction of the Military Court of the General Headquarters), the colleges and universities directly under the Military Commission, and other large units and their subordinate units, and the Second Military Court of the General Headquarters has jurisdiction over the General Staff Department and its subordinate units.

-Authority
+After the reforms, the military court system was streamlined into six circuits of primary and intermediate courts corresponding to each Theater Command (except the Western Command, which has two circuits), plus one "at large" directly subordinate circuit of primary and intermediate courts.